demml/opsml/docs/docs/cards/overview.md

-Cards (aka ArtifactCards) are one of the primary data structures for working with `Opsml` that contain both data and model interface objects as well as associated metadata. `ArtifactCards` are stored in registries and can be used to track and version data and models.
+Cards (aka ArtifactCards) are one of the primary data structures for working with `OpsML` that contain both data and model interface objects as well as associated metadata. `ArtifactCards` are stored in registries and can be used to track and version data and models.

 ```mermaid
 flowchart TD